nazilagundogdu/NLP-Project/README.md

 # To implement the model, use the following steps:

+After downloading all the files in the repo:

 1. You need to have conda, which can be installed at: https://conda.io/projects/conda/en/latest/user-guide/install/index.html